pantheon-systems/documentation/source/content/solr-drupal-8.md

 <Alert title="Important Note" type="info" icon="lightbulb">

-**Pantheon Search** uses a special Pantheon Solr service; the version of Solr on Pantheon is Apache Solr v3.6.
-If your site's search needs are limited to full text content searching and indexing, in one language, without emojis, Pantheon Search is a solid choice for you.
+**Pantheon Search** uses a special Pantheon Solr service.
+The version of Solr on Pantheon is Apache Solr v3.6.

+Pantheon's Solr can perform full text content searching in a single language.

+If your search needs include geospacial search, emojis, or multilingual search, consider [OpenSolr](/opensolr/) or another alternative search.

 [Search API Solr 8.x-1.x](https://www.drupal.org/project/search_api_solr) should continue to work as long as the Search API Pantheon module is also being used, following the installation directions below.

-For specific features of Solr beyond these (e.g. multilingual, emojis, geospacial search), an alternative solution like [OpenSolr](/opensolr/), may be a better fit.
 </Alert>

 ## Before You Begin